a-rosillo/task_manager/README.md

 ## How to use

-- Run the python file and follow the poompts in the command line.
+- Run the python file and follow the prompts in the command line.
 - Log in using the admin username: admin and password: adm1n, or choose others from the user.txt file.
 - Create your own accound by chosing 'register user'.
 - Add tasks